 Uncontrolled diabetes and prolonged use of antibiotics and corticosteroids are the general causes for yeast infection, and if these conditions are not managed, you may experience repeated attacks.

 There are cases however, that yeast infection may spread to a healthy person — usually through sexual intercourse with an infected partner.
 The yeast cells in the infected person can suddenly overpower the healthy bacteria in your body and they won't be able to put up a fight at all.

-Such is the case for men that engage in unprotected sex with a partner with yeast infection.
+Such is the case for men who engage in unprotected sex with a partner with yeast infection.
 It's reported that up to 15 percent of male partners of women with candidiasis may end up with penile yeast infection.1

 In a lesbian partnership, there is still a chance you may get candidiasis if your partner is infected.
-There is very little information in this subject, but the Office on Women's Health doesn't rule out this possibility as a cause for yeast infection to spread between two females.2
+There is very little information on this subject, but the Office on Women's Health doesn't rule out this possibility as a cause for yeast infection to spread between two females.2

 Other Factors That Make You Susceptible to Yeast Infection

 The chances of getting yeast infection from someone else are actually very slim, and you're more likely to develop yeast infection because of any of the following factors:

 Those who have conditions such as arthritis or autoimmune diseases like lupus generally take corticosteroids to manage the symptoms.
 However, corticosteroids weaken your immune system, leaving the door wide open for yeast infection.